image-zend-blog-php-engine-security

 Back to top

-How to Secure Web Applications Against Security Risks
+How to Secure Web Applications Against PHP Security Risks and PHP Security Flaws

 The most basic thing to do to secure web applications against any engine vulnerabilities is to stay informed about all engine updates.
 You can start by: